thestrongcoder/thestrongcoder/README.md

 - Website upgrade from a non-responsive website layout to mobile-first design utilising PHP for back-end
 - Redesign of website for an electronic manufacturing company
-- Rebranding and design of a financial sector company
+- Rebranding, and website design/development for a financial sector company

 #### Learning
 Coder Academy Graduate, August 2020